Welcome to the homepage of Yogendra Puranik 'Yogi' from Japan. This site has multiple pages.

 Applicants should first carefully review all information provided on the website of the Japanese Embassy or Consulate in their home country.
 A detailed application guide is usually available, outlining the process and requirements.

-Please note that procedures may change each year slightly depending on policy updates or embassy-specific requirements.
+Procedures may change each year slightly due to policy updates or embassy-specific requirements.

 The information below is a general guideline.
-Applicants are strongly advised to confirm details with the relevant embassy.
+We strongly advise applicants to confirm details with the relevant embassy.
 Connecting with current scholars or alumni—such as MEXT scholars on professional platforms—can also be helpful.

 Frequently Asked Questions (FAQ)